Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 To edit a Webhook:

-1. Click on the Webhook section in the left pane.
+1. Click on the Webhooks section in the left pane.

 2. From the list, click the name of the webhook to be edited.